Ntropy86/Conversational/frontend/content/experiences/cdac-intern.md

-# Research & Development Intern
+# Research & Development Engineer
 **Centre for Development of Advanced Computing (CDAC), Govt. of India**
 *Sep.
 2022 – Mar.
 2023 | New Delhi, IN*